 At length, I made it to the Eden Valley, where Farson sits.
 The road dropped off the plains down a gentle decline, and almost as if brought to heel, the wind calmed and blew steadily out of the northwest.
 It was still strong, still more in front of than behind me.
 But it was a tamed wind, a civilized wind that kept in its lane.
 I could work with that for the last ten miles.

 At this point I’d been on the bike for eight hours.
 Not an incredibly long day by some standards, but they were not a easy-going eight hours.
 I was beat.
-I sat outside and drank electrolytes and had a snack and generally stabilized myself to the point where I could walk a straight line and speak coherently, two things I had not needed to do for the previous twenty-four hours.
+I sat on the Mercantile’s outside deck (under a sign that said “Home of the Big Scoop”) and drank electrolytes and had a snack and generally stabilized myself to the point where I could walk a straight line and speak coherently, two things I had not needed to do for the previous twenty-four hours.
 I went inside, and yes, there was ice cream.
 They offered five sizes, from Baby Scoop to Four Scoops.
 I asked the woman behind the counter if the four-scoop portion was ridiculous.
 She nodded and smiled and said yes.
 So I ordered one with chocolate and vanilla ice cream.
 While she scooped I went to get a Gatorade to slug down for coolness and more electrolytes.
 The cup she handed me was huge, and there was as much ice cream on top of the cup as inside it.
 Everyone in the shop who saw it pointed or laughed.
 It was ridiculously large, a quart of ice cream at least.
 By far the most I’ve ever seen served.

 As I was paying I asked about camping.
 The clerk told me there was primitive camping for free behind the store.
 Keith was right on both counts.
 I felt a huge wave of relief.
 No matter how primitive the camping was, it meant no more riding that day.
 And I had a boatload of ice cream to eat in the meantime.
 Life had turned from bleak to plush in the space of fifteen minutes.
 Farson didn’t become my new favorite town, but it was a lifesaver that day.